nestjs/docs.nestjs.com/content/controllers.md

 }
 ```

-> warning **Hint** In order to take advantage of `express` typings, install `@types/express` package.
+> warning **Hint** In order to take advantage of `express` typings (as in the `request: Request` parameter example above), install `@types/express` package.

 The request object represents the HTTP request and has properties for the request query string, parameters, HTTP headers, and body (read more [here](http://expressjs.com/en/api.html#req)).
 In most cases, it's not necessary to grab these properties manually.
 We can use dedicated decorators instead, such as `@Body()` or `@Query()`, which are available out of the box.
-Below is a comparison of the provided decorators and the plain platform-specific objects they represent.
+Below is a list of the provided decorators and the plain platform-specific objects they represent.

 <table>
   <tbody>